aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 click the OK button to add the short cut

+## Add custom user keymap for the Find Window

+To find the keymap setting for the find window open settings dialog using `cmd+,` keymap in left pane type in `find`

+in right pane find the `Find` result under the `Tool Windows` node.
+It is mapped to `cmd+3` which we mapped to the terminal window shortcut

+double click on it and select `remove shortcut` to remove the current mapping and click OK.

+double click on it again and select `add keyboard shortcut` type `cmd+9` on the keyboard and click OK with the mouse.

+> You may get a warning prompt that that `cmd+9` keymap is assigned to version control.
+I just ignore and override the
+> warning since I dont use the editors source control features.

+finally click OK to close the settings dialog and save the new setting.

 ## Shortcut listing

 All the essential shortcuts that I use are listed below: